-To choose the best learning management system for your online course and memberships – you’ll need to consider your own needs, your budget, and how any of our Thinkific alternatives align with your goals.
+To choose the best platform to sell online courses and memberships – you’ll need to consider your own needs, your budget, and how any of our Thinkific alternatives align with your goals.

-You wouldn’t want to make a costly mistake you’re gonna regret in a while.
+You wouldn’t want to make a costly mistake you’re gonna regret later down the road.